ChihshengJ/hover/README.md

 This project will be released as a browser extension for Chrome, Safari, and Firefox.

-Latest commit is always runnable so you can clone the repo and use npm to run it as a demo locally.
+Latest commit is always runnable so you can clone the repo and use npm to build and load it in Chrome.
 Make sure you install the dependencies using

 ```bash